andsanv/codex-naturalis/readme.md

 #### More:
-To play the client should support UTF-8 encoding and ANSI characters
+To play the client should support UTF-8 encoding, ANSI escape characters and it is also advised to play in full screen.